gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter7.md

 * wrote a very basic unit test to validate the test runner was working
 * configured the tests for local continuous testing and single run during the build
 * added code coverage to our tooling
+* added linting to our ci run as well

 With that onwards to development guided by tests!